tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 ```
 <p align="right"><sub>index.html lines 40 - 65</sub></p>

-- The “quiz_box which can be broken down into a header, body section, and footer
+- The “quiz_box can be broken down into a header, body section, and footer
 	- The header includes both the countdown timer (“timer_sec”) and the progress bar (“time_line”)
 	- The section consists of the question text and question possible answers (which will be added from the questions.js file) for each question
 	- And the footer contains the question total (which will let the user know which question they are on out of five), and the next question button (“next_button”)